 - Use leadership, teaching, and clinical skills to advocate for the practice of emergency medicine to policymakers.

 The Fellowship begins July 1 and lasts two years.
 Fellows divide their time between projects and research, Harvard School of Public Health classes, and clinical work in the Emergency Departments at the Brigham and Women’s Hospital and Brigham and Women’s Faulkner Hospital.
-Fellows will have the opportunity to earn a Masters Degree from the Harvard School of Public Health (MPH, MScE, or MHA).
+Fellows will have the opportunity to earn a Masters Degree from the Harvard School of Public Health (MPH, MScE, or MHA) or the Harvard Kennedy School of Government (MPP or MPA).

 The curriculum is tailored to Fellows’ interests and is divided into five areas: